kukitakasi/CMD-automatically-shutdown-systm/README.md

 And edit command,

-*You can write your own message example-- 'example message' Like that and
+*You can write your own message example-- "example message" Like that and

 *you can edit and adjust time

-Note:you can edit time only in seconds works(example- 60s or, 120s))
+Note:you can edit time only in seconds works(example- 60s or, 120s)
 Whan all set then save file on desktop or anywhere Save this file and give file name is example.bat